Tealium/tealium-react-native/README.md

 You can also find a sample application demonstrating how everything is put together and how the API gets called in JavaScript, with instructions in the Tealium Learning Community.

+## Documentation
-## For full documentation, please see the Tealium Learning Community:
+For full documentation, please see the Tealium Learning Community:

 [Tealium React Native Documentation on TLC](https://community.tealiumiq.com/t5/React-Native/tkb-p/react-native)